Laxmi0412/customer-churn-retention-analytics/README.md

-# customer-churn-retention-analytics
-End-to-end customer churn and retention analytics system using SQL, Python, and Power BI to analyze churn behavior, customer segmentation, and revenue loss for business decision-making.
+💰 Customer Churn & Retention Analytics System

+(Power BI + SQL + Python)

+🚀 Project Overview

+This project analyzes customer churn behavior to understand why customers leave, which segments are at risk, and how much revenue is lost due to churn.
+It combines SQL-based data analysis, Python-driven exploration, and Power BI dashboards to deliver actionable retention insights.